jeremygilly/esp32_datalogger/README.md

         led.on()
         led.off()

-3. Detach or kill session.
+3. Detach or kill session with crtl+a ctrl+k y.

-#### Ampy
+### Ampy - the way to upload your user-generated code
 It's already installed for you if you used the requirements.txt file above.
-Use
+To use:

     ampy --help

-For more information on how to use the program.
-For example, to install a new module that you got through git:
+**For more information on how to use the program.
+For example, to install a new module that you got through git:**

-    ampy --port {Your USB Port name} --baud {Baud rate, mine is 115200} put {Path/to/file}
+    ampy --port {Your USB Port name} --baud {Baud rate, mine is 115200} put {Path/to/file.py}

 For example, to install the ADS1115 library:

     git clone https://github.com/robert-hh/ads1x15.git
     ampy --port {Your USB Port name} --baud {Baud rate, mine is 115200} put ads1x15/ads1x15.py

-To use it:
+To use the library, add to your code:

     import ads1x15

 #### SDCard - how to install
-Find locally or download sdcard.py (https://github.com/micropython/micropython/tree/master/drivers/sdcard):
+Find locally or download sdcard.py from https://github.com/micropython/micropython/tree/master/drivers/sdcard:

     ampy --port {Your USB Port name} --baud {Baud rate, mine is 115200} put {path/to/sdcard.py}